Laminate Flooring Costs Explained [2024]

 Skirting

-Laminate Flooring for Stairs
+Cost of Laminate Flooring on Stairs

-If you want to have laminate flooring installed on your stairs, you should expect to pay around £35 to £96 per step, although this will depend on the material you choose, as well as how long the installation will take.
+If you want to have laminate flooring installed on your stairs, you should expect to pay around £35 – £96 per step, although this will depend on the material you choose, as well as how long the installation will take.

 Installing laminate flooring on your stairs can be a difficult task, as it involves removing the original overhang to make room for a customised overhang.
 Professionals will also need to prepare three pieces, including the tread for the top of the step, riser pieces for the front of the step and stair nosing for the overhang.

 Another type is step nose or overlapping step nose which provides horizontal and protruding qualities that offer a non-slip application.
-This style is typically priced anywhere between £14 and £74 for a 78-inch length.
+This style is typically priced anywhere between £14 – £74 for a 78-inch length.

 Laminate Flooring Textures and Finishes